 Prior to 1918, Schoenmakerskop was Crown Land.
 Despite this various people “squatted” on the land and for accommodation they built timber shacks often from packing cases of imported vehicles and disassembled cars.
-By 1915, the boys were able to erect a “shack” on the hill at the T-junction [Victoria Drive and Marine Drive].
-All building materials that were needed were brought out to Schoenies on their bicycles or flotsam collected on the beach and rocks at Schoenmakerskop.
+By 1915, the boys were able to erect a “shack” on the hill above the T-junction [Victoria Drive and Marine Drive].
+All building materials that were needed were either brought out to Schoenies on their bicycles or flotsam collected on the beach and rocks at Schoenmakerskop.
 During one weekend at the “shack”, George could not sleep due to his brother’s snoring.
 He woke him up and then realised his mistake as it was not his brother but on investigation found a puff adder sleeping under the building material.

 When the plots at Schoenmakerskop were auctioned in 1918, George gave his father Harry Wood money to purchase a plot for the family.
 As George had commenced work circa 1908 at the age of 15, this money was probably from his savings.
-This he did but bought the plot erf 23 in his name.
-Many years later George was able to transfer it into his name.
-Having purchased their plot, George & Clarry, together with Harry, moved the “shack”, which was like a very large box onto their plot and over time were able to erect a verandah around the “box”, using the dunnage that had been collected from the rocks over the years.
+This he did but Harry purchased the plot – erf 23 – in his own name instead.
+Many years later George was able to transfer the plot into his name.
+Having purchased their plot, George & Clarrie, together with Harry, moved the one-roomed “shack”, which was like a very large box from the T-junction onto their plot and over time were able to erect a verandah around the “box”, using the dunnage that had been collected from the rocks over the years.
 The floorboards in the kitchen and bedroom were laid by the Wood family in about 1919.
 This wood was collected from the shipwrecks on the beaches around Schoenmakerskop.

 The explosive incident

 While on a beach walk during 1918, Harry Wood picked up a piece of wood which had washed ashore.
 The name Lynwood, already carved on this find, was taken home by Harry, fixed to his cottage and that is how the house acquired its name.